 Old Vine Expressions

-Château Tanunda was established in 1890 and is the site of some of the first vines planted in the Barossa in the 1840s as well as one of the Valley’s first wineries from the Fiedler family in 1848.
+Barossa is home to some of the oldest vines in the world and Château Tanunda, established in 1890, is the site of some of the first vines planted in the Barossa in the 1840s.

 The best vineyards from this time provided the genetic clones of varieties, which would go on to form the Australian vineyards of the future.
 The surviving vineyards from this time are peerless throughout the world, sites which have proven over time to be amongst the best in the world.

-Dating back pre 1917, these vines were planted around the time of the establishment of Chateau Tanunda itself.
-They are from a time before the two world wars, before the Great Depression, and many planted as a response to worldwide demand after the Phyloxera outbreak in France.
+Dating back pre-1917, these vines were planted around the time of the establishment of Chateau Tanunda itself.
+They are from a time before the two world wars, before the Great Depression, and many planted as a response to worldwide demand after the Phylloxera outbreak in France.
 This was a pre-mechanized and pre-irrigation era where the site selection was everything.
-The vines are dry grown as bush vines with only the best soils, vine material and sites surviving the first years, and only the absolute pinnacle surviving the 100 years thereafter.
+The vines are dry-grown as bush vines with only the best soils, vine material and sites surviving the first years, and only the absolute pinnacle surviving the 100 years thereafter.

 They are survivors that produce tiny yields of high-quality fruit, grown with minimal vineyard intervention and peerless in most of the wine world.

 These vines reach back to planting before 1966.
 It was a post-war era of great ingenuity in Australian winemaking with irrigation only just coming into use.
 Vineyards planted in this era were developed with wider rows for machine access, and some with trellising for more control in canopy management and vine training.
 The vineyards were planted on original roots with less variation in grape varieties and using clones which had already proven to suit the Australian environment and produce healthy fruit.

 With little irrigation, site selection played a large role in the health of the vines, with great care taken to plant sites with ideal water access and soil types and microclimates.